dotnet/docs/docs/core/compatibility/aspnet-core/6.0/microsoft-aspnetcore-http-features-package-split.md

 **Error CS0433 The type 'IFeatureCollection' exists in both 'Microsoft.AspNetCore.Http.Features, Version=5.0.0.0, Culture=neutral, PublicKeyToken=adb9793829ddae60' and 'Microsoft.Extensions.Features, Version=6.0.0.0, Culture=neutral, PublicKeyToken=adb9793829ddae60'**

-To resolve the error, add the `FrameworkReference` to Microsoft.AspNetCore.App to any of the affected projects.
+To resolve the error, add a `FrameworkReference` to Microsoft.AspNetCore.App to any of the affected projects.

 For questions, see [dotnet/aspnetcore#32307](https://github.com/dotnet/aspnetcore/issues/32307).